 traditional design and contemporary technologies.

-Take your pick from the thatched open air restaurant, the natural amphitheatre, the beach side cafe or the charming bar.
+Take your pick from the thatched open air restaurant, the beach side cafe or the charming bar.

 An al fresco dining space just steps from Seminyak Beach, Frangipani Cafe serves American, Continental, Indonesian breakfasts and light, healthy lunches.
 The space is tastefully appointed with teak wood seating, shaded by Balinese parasols and framed by exotic coconut, frangipani and hibiscus trees.
 Frangipani Cafe is open for breakfast and lunch.